Realization of aperiodic subshifts and uniform densities in groups: Preliminaries

 We now give some basic definitions of symbolic dynamics.
 For a more complete introduction the reader may refer to~\cite{lind1995introduction,ceccherini-SilbersteinC09}.
 Let $\ag$ be a finite alphabet and $G$ a countable group.
 The set $\ag^G = \{ x: G \to \ag\}$ equipped with the left group action $\sigma: G \times \ag^G \to \ag^G$ defined by $(\sigma_g(x))_h = x_{g^{-1}h}$ is the \textit{$G$-fullshift}.
 The elements $a \in \ag$ and $x \in \ag^G$ are called \define{symbols} and \define{configurations} respectively.
 By taking the discrete topology on $\ag$ we obtain that the set of configurations $\ag^G$ is compact and metrizable.
 In the case of a countable group, given an enumeration $1_G = g_0,g_1,\dots$ of $G$, the topology is generated by the metric $d(x,y) = 2^{-\inf (\{ n \in \NN \mid\ x_{g_n} \neq y_{g_n} \})}$.
 If $E$ is a subset of $\ag^G$, we denote by~$\overline{E}$ its topological closure.
 In the case of a finitely generated group another possibility which is more practical is $\ \displaystyle{d(x,y) = 2^{-\inf\{|g|\; \mid\; g \in G:\; x_g \neq y_g\}}}$.
 This topology is generated by a clopen basis given by the \define{cylinders} $[a]_g = \{x \in \ag^G | x_g = a\in \ag\}$.
 A \emph{support} is a finite subset $F \subset G$.
 Given a support $F$, a \emph{pattern with support $F$} is an element $p$ of $\ag^F$, i.e. a finite configuration and we write $supp(p) = F$.
 We also denote the cylinder generated by $p$ centered in $g$ as $[p]_g = \bigcap_{h \in F}[p_h]_{gh}$ One says that a pattern $p\in \ag^{F}$ \emph{appears} in a configuration $x \in \ag^G$ if there exists $g \in G$ such that for any $h \in F$, $x_{gh} = p_h$, said otherwise, if there exists $g$ such that $x \in [p]_g$.
 In this case we write $p \sqsubset x$.
 We denote the set of finite patterns over $G$ as $\ag_G^* := \bigcup_{F \subset G, |F| < \infty}{\ag^F}$. \begin{definition} A subset $X$ of $\ag^G$ is a \define{$G$-subshift} if it is $\sigma$-invariant -- $\sigma(X)\subset X$ -- and closed for the cylinder topology.
 Equivalently, $X$ is a $G$-subshift if and only if there exists a set of forbidden patterns $\FF \subset \ag_G^*$ that defines it.

 \end{definition}

 That is, a $G$-subshift is a shift-invariant subset of $\ag^G$ which can be written as the complement of a union of cylinders.
-If the context is clear enough, we will drop the $G$ and simply refer to a subshift.
+If \cor[the context is clear enough]{it is clear from the context}, we will drop the $G$ and simply refer to a subshift.
 A subshift $X\subseteq \ag^G$ is \define{of finite type} -- $G$-SFT for short -- if there exists a finite set of forbidden patterns $\FF$ such that $X=X_\FF$.

 Consider a group which is generated by a finite set $S$.
 A \define{pattern coding} $c$ is a finite set of tuples $c=(w_i,a_i)_{1 \leq i \leq n}$ where $w_i \in (S \cup S^{-1})^{*}$ and $a_i \in \ag$.
 We say that a pattern coding is \define{consistent} if for every pair of tuples such that $w_i =_G w_j$ ($w_i$ and $w_j$ represent the same element under $G$) then $a_i = a_j$.
 We say a consistent pattern coding $c$ \define{codifies} a pattern $P$ if every $w_i$ represents an element of $supp(P)$ and for every $g \in supp(P)$ there exists a tuple $(w_i,a_i) \in c$ such that $g =_G w_i$ and $P_g = a_i$.